toshiouchi/non-ar-asr/README.md

 Feature of program

-Transformer with convolutional position wise feed forward network is used.
+Transformer with two convolution layer in spite of position wise feed forward network is used.

 TransformerEncoder has 12 layers, 4 heads, hidden dim 512.
 Also TrnasformerDecoder has 12 layers, 4 heads, hidden dim 512.